stencila/stencila/help/hub/projects/create-a-project.md

 ![](http://stencila.github.io/hub/manager/snaps/project-settings-description-field.png)

-**Theme** - We want your published articles to look beautiful, branded and pleasant to read. :sparkles:
+**Theme** - We want your published articles to look beautiful, branded and pleasant to read 💥

 If you haven't already selected your theme we have a range of design themes to choose from and you can preview them all at https://stencila.github.io/thema.